An aedes mosquito feeding on human/James Cathany

 > Rio Olympics logo by Carl Bob, CC BY 2.0

 > Nigerian women by Susan Elden, UK Department for International Development.
 Woman in the center first gave birth at age 15.
-She attended a health education session in northern Nigeria and now encourages other girls to go to local clinics for routine check ups and delivery, whihch is commendable considering the Zika global epidemic.
+She attended a health education session in northern Nigeria and now encourages other girls to go to local clinics for routine checkups and delivery, which is commendable considering the Zika global epidemic.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.